Asymptotic Decay of Besicovitch Almost Periodic Entropy Solutions to Anisotropic Degenerate Parabolic-Hyperbolic Equations: Introduction

-Here we establish the well-posedness and decay of Besicovitch almost periodic entropy solutions of the anisotropic degenerate parabolic-hyperbolic equation \eqref{e1.1} using an adaptation of the method introduced by Chen and Perthame in \cite{CP2}, which is based on the analysis of the sequence $v^k(t,x):=u(t+k,x)$ of time translates of the entropy solution and its limits, as well as the corresponding kinetic functions and its limits.
-The extension of the method of \cite{CP2} developed in this paper consists basically in upgrading the analysis framework from the torus $\TT^d$, which is the compactification of $\R^d$ generated by the continuous periodic functions with a fixed periodic cell, to the Bohr compact group, $\GB_d$ , which is the compactification of $\R^d$ induced by the space of Bohr almost periodic functions, $\AP(\R^d)$, according to a classical theorem of Stone (see, e.g., \cite{DS}).
+Here we establish the well-posedness and decay of Besicovitch almost periodic entropy solutions of the anisotropic degenerate parabolic-hyperbolic equation \eqref{e1.1} extending the method introduced by Chen and Perthame in \cite{CP2}, which is based on the analysis of the sequence $v^k(t,x):=u(t+k,x)$ of time translates of the entropy solution and its limits, as well as the corresponding kinetic functions and its limits.
+The extension of the method of \cite{CP2} developed in this paper consists in upgrading the analysis framework from the torus $\TT^d$, which is the compactification of $\R^d$ generated by the continuous periodic functions with a fixed periodic cell, to the Bohr compact group, $\GB_d$ , which is the compactification of $\R^d$ induced by the space of Bohr almost periodic functions, $\AP(\R^d)$, according to a classical theorem of Stone (see, e.g., \cite{DS}).
 In the case of the hyperbolic conservation laws, the definition and well-posedness of the entropy solutions in $\GB_d$ was established in \cite{Pv2}, where it is shown the equivalence between the solutions in $\R^d$ and $\GB_d$; these facts are extended here to the context of anisotropic degenerate parabolic-hyperbolic equations.
+We remark that the decay analysis carried out in \cite{Pv2}, based on an elegant idea of reducing the original problem to a problem with a periodic initial data in a different euclidean space, does not use the formulation of the initial value problem on the Bohr compact.
 Another basic tool used here, motivated by \cite{Pv2}, is the contraction of the $L^1$-mean distance between two entropy solutions, which was established in \cite{Pv2} in the hyperbolic case, and is easily extended here to the anisotropic degenerate parabolic-hyperbolic case.
 This contraction provides the compactness in the Besicovitch space equivalent to $L^1(\GB_d)$, which is the analog of the compactness in $L^1(\TT^d)$ provided by the contraction in $L^1$-distance between periodic entropy solutions.
 We also introduce the kinetic formulation in $\GB_d$.
-Using the compactness provided by the contraction of the distance in $L^1(\GB_d)$ of the solutions of the kinetic equation satisfied by the limits of the translating sequence, we show that only a finite number of terms in the generalized Fourier series of the limit kinetic function contribute significantly to its $L^2$-norm, which allows to adapt the last part of the proof in \cite{CP2}. \ \\
+We proceed to the asymptotic decay analysis totally on the Bohr compact, using both the equation and its kinetic formulation on $\GB_d$.
+After proving the compactness of the solutions in time with values in $L^1(\GB_d)$, based on the contraction of the distance in $L^1(\GB_d)$, the same compactness is obtained for the solutions of the kinetic equation satisfied by the limits of the translating sequence.
+We then show that only a finite number of terms in the generalized Fourier series of the limit kinetic function contribute significantly to its $L^2$-norm, which allows us to adapt the last part of the proof in \cite{CP2}.
+We remark that although the non-degeneracy \eqref{e1.4'} is formulated for all the continuum of frequencies $\k\in\R^d$, it is only used for a discrete subset of such frequencies, as is also the case in \cite{CP2}, \cite{Pv2} and \cite{Da2}. \ \\